Sandsfoot Gardens form the grounds around the ruins of Sandsfoot Castle.

 Since then, much facing stone has been removed and used in other structures, including the foundations of Weymouth’s Town Bridge, which still stands.
 The final insult for this unique fort came by 1930 when it was declared unsafe and closed to the public.

-In 2012 Weymouth & Portland Borough Council, with the help of the Heritage Lottery Fund and the Friends of Rodwell Trail & Sandsfoot Castle, re-opened the castle to the public.
+In 2012 Weymouth & Portland Borough Council, with the help of the Heritage Lottery Fund and the Friends of Rodwell Trail & Sandsfoot Castle, re-opened the castle to the public but however the castle and footbridge is now shut due to health and safety risks.

-The castle is a great setting to host public events and is a perfect backdrop for wedding photos.
-If you would like to hold an event in the castle, please contact the Cassie Hall, Parks and Open Spaces Operations Admin Officer:
+The castle is a perfect backdrop for wedding photos.
+If you would like to hold an event in the grounds of the castle, please contact the Cassie Hall, Parks and Open Spaces Operations Admin Officer:

 A feature pond with fountain is another focal point of the gardens.
 Care should be taken around the open pond area.